fastify/fastify/docs/Reply.md

 - `.type(value)` - Sets the header `Content-Type`.
 - `.redirect([code,] dest)` - Redirect to the specified url, the status code is optional (default to `302`).
 - `.callNotFound()` - Invokes the custom not found handler.
-- `.serialize(payload)` - Serializes the specified payload using the default json serializer or using the custom serializer (if one is set) and returns the serialized payload.
+- `.serialize(payload)` - Serializes the specified payload using the default JSON serializer or using the custom serializer (if one is set) and returns the serialized payload.
 - `.serializer(function)` - Sets a custom serializer for the payload.
 - `.send(payload)` - Sends the payload to the user, could be a plain text, a buffer, JSON, stream, or an Error object.
 - `.sent` - A boolean value that you can use if you need to know if `send` has already been called.